Nevenall/foundry-advanced-layer-controls/devlog.md

 Also, interesting, doors seem to be on their own layer somewhere. also, probably need a button to reset to default. specially if we reorder layers.

+Looks like sidebar tabs have a template for html and a class to drive them.
+We would probs have to inject a new nav for the tab, not super easy. the alternative would be to have the advanced dialog button in the scene controls, but that seems kinda dull.